machingclee/2022-10-05-Retinaface-study/README.md

 # Why WFLW Dataset?

-I want the relative location of pupil for further study and WFLW is the one that also annotate pupil.
+I want the relative location of pupil for further study and WFLW is the one that also annotates pupil.

 # Sample Result